diommsantos/QtREAnalyzer/README.md

 # QtREAnalyzer

-QtREAnalyzer is a Ghidra Analyzer that analyzes binaries that use the Qt framework.
-It recovers Qt specific objects not recovered byt Ghidra.
-Work is in progress to recover function signatures and propertie names from the Qt metadata, see .
+QtREAnalyzer is a Ghidra Analyzer designed to reverse-engineer binaries that utilize the Qt framework.
+Its primary function is to recover Qt-specific object and method information, providing valuable insights into binary structures.

+# Features

+- Works on binaries without debug symbols.
+- Identifies and creates staticMetaObject objects created by  the Qt moc.
+- Identifies and creates qt_meta_stringdata objects created by the Qt moc.
+- Identifies and creates qt_meta_data objects created by the Qt moc.
+- Identifies and creates qt_static_metacall functions created by the Qt moc.
+- Annotates with comments the previously identified qt_static_metacall functions with the methods and propertie signatures recovered from the Qt meta data.

 # Installation